B1naryDrag0n/CosmicPixels/Gallery/Astrogallery.md

 > 85mm focal length | 1600 ISO | F/2 | 32min exposure (2sec per light)

-This image is again a very minimal edit, a.k.a stretching the data in glimpse.
+This image is again a very minimal edit, a.k.a stretching the data in Glimpse.

 ---

-Later in the night, I moved my setup to another spot in the backyard in order to have a good field of view on my third target: the Orion constellation!
-More specifically, the lower half.
-The Orion constellation has a lot of stuff going on around it.
+Later in the night, I moved my setup to another spot in the backyard in order to have a good field of view on my third target: the Orion constellation, more specifically the lower half.
+The Orion constellation has a lot of stuff going on!
 Here is part of what you can find around those stars.

-> The Orion and Running Man nebulae along with the Flame and Horsehead nebulae captured on October 14 and 15 and edited on October 16
+> The Orion and Running Man nebulae (bottom right) along with the Flame and Horsehead nebulae (top left) captured on October 14 and 15 and edited on October 16

 ![The Orion, Running Man, Flame and Horsehead nebulae](./2023/2023-10-16%20M42%20Orion.png)

 > 85mm focal length | 1600 ISO | F/2 | 28min exposure (2sec per light)

 Again, this is only a stretch of the stacked data.
+As you can see, I didn't know how to fix a background color gradient yet, so I tried to crop my image in a way that the gradient would be part of the composition somehow.

 ---